 Smy and Scott (2009) investigated the influence of stratospheric PV anomalies on the evolution of idealised baroclinic life cycles to obtain insights into the dynamical coupling of stratosphere and troposphere during and after SSWs (including a distinction between split and displacement events).
-They reported a decrease in growth rates and general wave activity (and a corresponding reduction in magnitude of the surface geopotential anomaly of the final state) with increasing stratospheric PV perturbation amplitude.
-These results partly seem to be in disagreement with the results of Wittman et al. (2007) or Kunz et al. (2009).
-However, Smy and Scott (2009) also note that their results might be explained by a change in tropospheric horizontal shear due to the non-local effects of the stratospheric PV anomaly and a corresponding fundamental change in the nature of the life cycle (see also Thorncroft et al. (1993) for details on how horizontal shear can affect the evolution of baroclinic waves).
-Smy and Scott (2009) further comment on the influence of the 'sub-vortex region', defined as a region in the lowermost extratropical stratosphere without imposed stratospheric PV anomaly in their experiments and therefore reduced strength of the lower stratospheric winds.
+They found a decrease in growth rates and general wave activity (and a corresponding reduction in magnitude of the surface geopotential anomaly of the final state) with increasing strength of the

+- stratospheric PV perturbation.
+Note that Wittman et al. (2007) reported an increase of growth rate with increasing stratospheric 85 shear (and hence increasing stratospheric wind speed) for low synoptic wave numbers.
+However, Smy and Scott (2009) also note that some of their results (e.g., regarding sensitivity of growth rates) might be explained by a change in tropospheric horizontal shear due to the non-local effects of the stratospheric PV anomaly and a corresponding fundamental change in the nature of the life cycle (see also Thorncroft et al. (1993) for details on how horizontal shear can affect the evolution of - baroclinic waves).
+Smy and Scott (2009) further comment on the influence of the 'sub-vortex region', defined as a region in 90 the lowermost extratropical stratosphere without imposed stratospheric PV anomaly in their experiments and therefore reduced strength of the lower stratospheric winds.
 A modification of the wind structure (or equivalently the PV field) in this region can represent the direct effect of stratospheric anomalies on the tropospheric winds.
 They found that the influence of the polar vortex on the life cycle evolution increases as the stratospheric jet reaches deeper into the lowermost stratosphere.

-While much focus was given on sensitivities of the linear growth phase of baroclinic life cycles to various changes of the system Barnes and Young (1992) also investigated the evolution during the non-linear decay phase to a range of flow-dependent forcing processes, including surface friction.
+95 While much focus was given on sensitivities of the linear growth phase of baroclinic life cycles to various changes of the system Barnes and Young (1992) also investigated the evolution during the non-linear decay phase to a range of flowdependent forcing processes, including surface friction.
 They found the system to undergo a series of growth and decay phases in cases with sufficiently weak diffusion, in contrast to the single growth phase with subsequent decay of eddy energy in cases with strong diffusion.
-They further showed that simulations with surface friction can produce more pronounced such 'secondary cycles', i.e., growth and decay phases following the initial life cycle, as the surface drag tends to work against the barotropisation of the non-linear phase and thus act as source of baroclinicity.
+They further showed that simulations with surface friction can produce more pronounced such 100 'secondary cycles', i.e., growth and decay phases following the initial life cycle, as the surface drag tends to work against the barotropisation of the non-linear phase and thus act as source of baroclinicity.